What are deemed income and resources and how do they affect SSI payment amounts and qualifying for SSI Disability?

 The next step is to compare the ineligible spouse’s remaining income to the difference between the federal SSI couple rate and the individual rate, which—as noted—in 2019 is $386.
 00. If the remaining amount is less that the difference, deeming does not apply and the SSI applicant’s benefit is calculated based on his or her income alone.

 In our example, the ineligible spouse’s remaining countable income of $950.00 is more than $375.00, so the calculation moves to the next step, which is to treat the SSI-eligible person and the ineligible spouse as an eligible couple for the purposes of determining payment amount.
 This is done by combining the remainder of the ineligible spouse’s income with the SSI-eligible person’s income.

 To continue with our example, we need to identify the income of the disabled member of the couple.
-In this example, we will say that the SSI-eligible person has unearned private pension income of $150 and $120 in wages.
+In this example, we will say that the SSI-eligible person has unearned private pension income of $150 and has $120 in wages.

 Unearned income calculation